captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 The honest are corrupted.
-And all for money Money makes evil thrive and wickedness grow fat.
+And all for money.
+Money makes evil thrive and wickedness grow fat.

 ---